bkesterbyld/maroon-potato/src/pages/platform.md

         image: images/processing.png
       - title: 'Centralized, Accessible Data'
         content: >
-          View both live and historical data without any engineering tickets or specialized tools.
-And Above allows you to build multiple solutions and products off the same data sets.
+          View both live and historical data without any engineering requests or specialized tools.
+And Above allows you to build multiple solutions and products of the same data sets, eliminating the need for data warehousing; BI and other tools readily connect to Above via your bespoke APIs.
         actions: []
         media_position: right
         media_width: fifty